Trojan Horse Award 2021

 The winner of the 2021 Trojan Horse Award was also announced during the awards ceremony on Thursday, June 24th.
 This dedicated award is recognized by SFr 2,000 (approx. $2,200 U.S.) in prize money.

-The winner of this year's Trojan Horse Award was:
+The winner of the 2021 Trojan Horse Award is:

 Dr. Uschi M. Graham, University of Kentucky, Lexington, KY (USA)